For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘It would be most unfortunate for her.’

 ‘I suppose it depends on how you define rich,’ Mo said.
 ‘Fortunately for you, money isn’t her primary criterion.
-She’s more interested in a man with inward substance rather than only outward substance.
+She’s more interested in a man with inward substance than only outward substance.

 ‘Not to say, a little financial stability wouldn’t be of interest to her since she hopes to raise a family one day.
 For now, though, you have her full attention.
-As we said, she’s grown rather fond of you, or at least your body.’
+As we said, she’s grown quite fond of you, or at least your body.’

 ‘Which is a good thing,’ Eli said, ‘considering you’re not exactly Mr Congeniality these days, are you?’

 ‘Perhaps that means she goes for the strong silent type,’ I said, chuckling.